grafana/metrictank/docs/tools.md

     	only show metrics from the comma separated list of partitions or * for all (default "*") -prefix string
     	only show metrics that have this prefix
+  -regex string
+    	only show metrics that match this regex
   -substr string
     	only show metrics that have this substring -suffix string